simon-paris/table-packer/README.md

 ###Other things

+The `each` method is calls a function for each item in the table.

 ```javascript
 table.each(function(item) { /* Do stuff with item */ });
 ```

-This method is calls a function for each item in the table.

 ```setBounds